danbev/learning-iot/README.md

 (input) |/

 ```
-This acts as a switch where is "enable" is on then the switch is closed, and if
+This acts as a switch where is "enable" is on, then the switch is closed, and if
 "enable" is off it is open.
 Notice that when the switch is closed the input
 is not affecting the output so this removes this input from the output.
 If we
-mave multiple inputs connected to the same output we can have it such that only
+have multiple inputs connected to the same output we can have it such that only
 one of the inputs affects the output at a time.

 ### Floating signal
 When a signal floats is means that it is neither connected to ground or to VCC,
 and the signals volatage is indeterminate.
 For example, say we have a pin on a
 microcontroller which we hook up with a button.
-When we press the button lets
+When we press the button, lets
 say we have set things up so that the pin will go low (0V).
 So when we press it
 will be 0V and we can read the voltage from our program and act when the pin
 is 0V.
 But what is the value when we are not pressing.
 It is actually going to